Huge Catawba Science Center is a fun day trip from Greenville, SC

 Visiting the Catawba Science Center

 The science center is open Wednesday – Saturday from 10 am – 4 pm and Sunday 1 pm – 4 pm.
-Tickets are $10/adults and $8/ages 3 and up.
+Tickets are $14/adults and $12/ages 3 and up.
 If you have a Roper Mountain Science Center membership, admission is free.

 We spent about two hours there but you could certainly stay longer if you went to a planetarium show or took your time going through all the exhibits.

-The science center is about two hours from Greenville, an hour from the Biltmore, and an hour to Kings Mountain State Park.
+The science center is about two hours from Greenville, an hour and a half from Charlotte, NC, an hour from the Biltmore, and an hour to Kings Mountain State Park.
 We went to the Schiele Museum of Natural History after visiting the science center.
 It was only about 40 minutes away and was a great add-on for the day trip.

 Catawba Science Center